adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 ## About this website

 Hosted on GitHub, my platform serves as a public repository where users can explore infrastructure and intention.
 Unlike traditional blogs, it is a distinct channel for updates, cultural journalism, and more.
-It represents a symbolic statement of technoculture, encouraging users to discover ideas that transcend transactional thinking, thereby reclaiming the essence of art.
+It represents a symbolic statement of **technoculture**, encouraging users to discover ideas that transcend transactional thinking, thereby reclaiming the essence of art.

 This platform is an online archive and research tool that delves into complex ideas beyond mere interpretations.
-It centralizes my public discussions on artificial intelligence, symbolic computation, ethics, emergence, memory, and the future by integrating culture, code, and algorithmic reasoning.
+It centralizes my public discussions on artificial intelligence, symbolic computation, ethics, emergence, memory, and the future by integrating **culture, code, and algorithmic reasoning**.

 ## Official photo